 Project Results to Date

-Women in all three municipalities increased their empowerment and leadership in a variety of ways.
-They reported becoming leaders in their churches, savings groups, and PTAs; some reported becoming members of their male-dominated community development councils; and nearly all reported voicing their opinions in meetings.
+Evidence of Increases in Leadership and More Effective Membership in Communities.
+When the women were asked for indicators of their increases in leadership, they reported becoming leaders in their churches, savings groups, and parent-teacher associations.
+Some reported becoming members of their male-dominated community development councils; and nearly all report voicing their opinions in public meetings.

 Strategies for International Development (SID) began its first project in Guatemala in Northern Chimaltenango, the first of the Western Highland departments.
 We helped 600 farm families in the municipalities of Comalapa and San Martin find new buyers for their cash crops, make business plans, reclaim their hillside land, and increase their productivity and income.
 In 2005, SID expanded the program to another 600 families in 25 communities in the nearby municipality of Poaquil.